ZHAW-Infosec-Research-Group/A2CT/README.md

 Rennhard, Marc; Kushnir, Malte; Favre, Olivier; Esposito, Damiano; Zahnd, Valentin, 2022.
 Automating the detection of access control vulnerabilities in web applications.
 SN Computer Science.
 3(5), Available at: https://doi.org/10.1007/s42979-022-01271-1

+Schlaubitz, Michael; Veyisoglu Onur; Rennhard, 2025.
+A2CT: Automated Detection of Function- and Object-Level Access Control Vulnerabilities in Web Applications.
+In: Proceedings of the 11th International Conference on Information Systems Security and Privacy.
+ICISSP 2025, Porto, Portugal, 20-22 February 2025.
+To appear.

 # Installation

 The following installation instructions are intended for a Ubuntu based system.